 - Roll Back Driver: This will uninstall the most recently updated driver and will roll back your configuration, to the earlier version.
 You may need to roll back a driver if you find that your device fails after updating the driver.

-- Disable (or Enable) Driver: This will disable the Driver, till you enable it back again.
+- Disable (or Enable) Driver: This will disable the Driver, until you enable it back again.